oschlieb/comms-router/docs/GettingStartedGuide.md

 ## 1. Setting up Voice
 An overview and Getting started guide for Voice can be found here https://developer.nexmo.com/voice/voice-api/overview

 * [Create an application](https://developer.nexmo.com/concepts/guides/applications#apps_quickstart) and associate it with your virtual number.
-Nexmo retrieves the initial NCCO from the answer_url webhook and sends the dtmf input to the eventUrl webhook defined in the initial NCCO
+Nexmo retrieves the initial NCCO from the answer_url webhook and sends the DTMF input to the eventUrl webhook defined in the initial NCCO
-* Create your NCCO using the IVR use case with the required task and agent capabilities (link to demo app) link it to your application (answer_url)
+* Create your NCCO using the IVR use case with the required Task and Agent capabilities (link to demo app) link it to your application (answer_url)
-* Create client application to manage Comms Router and Voice or install and use the [Comms Router demo application](/tree/master/demo-application)
+* Create client application to manage Comms Router and Voice or install and use the [Comms Router demo application](../demo-application)

-## 2. Create a router
+## 2. Create a Router
 When creating a router you can either specify the router `ref` ID for example `MY_ROUTER` or leave blank and it will be automatically generated.
 All other resources are identified by the their `ref` ID.
 When creating a router the `ref` ID must be unique.
 ```
 curl -X PUT http://localhost:8080/comms-router-web/api/routers/MY_ROUTER
 ```

-## 3. Create queues
+## 3. Create Queues
 ```
 curl -X PUT http://localhost:8080/comms-router-web/api/routers/MY_ROUTER/queues/MY_QUEUE \
   -H 'Content-Type:application/json' \